 Both, or neither, may be true as generalities.

-One of the projects that I regularly undertake when I teach the Senior Seminar, then, is to examine carefully the state of the conversations currently circulating–to sort out what the threads of the conversations are, and what they key positions on these issues seem to be, and to think about what our own positions on those issues are.
+This site grew in part out of my own work teaching the Senior Seminar for English majors at multiple institutions.
+I wanted my students to examine carefully the state of the conversations currently circulating–to sort out what the threads of the conversations are, what the key positions on these issues are, and what their own positions on those issues might be.
 As students are planning their lives after college, trying to imagine “what they will do with that English major,” and seeking meaningful ways of making a difference in their worlds, I find it useful to talk in concrete terms about the relationship between academic study and non-academic work.
 To think about how we value different kinds of labor.
 To try to define what we learn from studying the humanities, and what the relationship is between a project of considering content and one of gaining skills.

 - For an outline (perpetually growing) of articles on these issues, Search the library of articles collected here